factiverse/upptime-prod/.github/ISSUE_TEMPLATE/scheduled_maintenance.md

 ---

 **Describe the maintenance**
 All endpoints will be down.
+Our products won't be available during this time frame.

 **At what time is the maintenance planned?**
 start: